dmadison/LED-Segment-ASCII/README.md

 * 14 Segment: DP-L-M-N-K-J-H-G2-G1-F-E-D-C-B-A
 * 7 Segment: DP-G-F-E-D-C-B-A

-Use the above image as reference for the segment labels.
+Use the above image as reference for the segment names and positions.

 ## Issues / Contributions